 A decrease in white blood cells may occur during treatment.
-You may be at higher risk of infections.
+You may be at higher risk of infections during this period.

-- Wash your hands often. - Avoid coming into contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while urinating, etc.) - If you have a fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motrin®, Advil®, Aleve®, etc.). - Stop your treatment and go to the Emergency Room if: - you have a fever of 38,3 °C (101°F) or above or - you have a fever of 38 °C (100,4 °F) twice an hour apart.
+- Wash your hands often. - During this period, avoid coming into contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while urinating, etc.) - If you have a fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motrin®, Advil®, Aleve®, etc.). - Stop your treatment and go to the Emergency Room if: - o you have a fever of 38,3 °C (101°F) or above o you have a fever of 38 °C (100,4 °F) twice an hour apart.